Mental breakdown - signs, stages and solutions

 - Recovery: With appropriate treatment, guidance, and coping strategies, individuals can gradually recover and regain their ability to function successfully.

-Signs and symptoms of mental breakdown
+Signs of a mental breakdown

 Signs and symptoms of a mental breakdown can vary among individuals and depend on the root cause of the breakdown.
-Here are some common signs and symptoms categorized by physical, emotional, and behavioural indicators:Physical symptoms:
+Here are some common signs and symptoms categorised by physical, emotional, and behavioural indicators:Physical symptoms:

 - Headaches